m-sharpe/wicked-problems/README.md

 ![](closeupmon.png)

-These large numbers (and therefore amount of data) ultimately made it difficult to continue on with Mongolia as my LMIC for the rest of the semester as it took a long time and a lot of computational power to process all data.
+As you can see from the plot describing just the districts, Mongolia's administrative boundaries are very conplex and contain a lot of data.
+These large numbers ultimately made it difficult to continue on with Mongolia as my LMIC for the rest of the semester as it took a long time and a lot of computational power to process all data.
 Therefore, for the rest of the semester, I focused on Ghana.
 With fewer provinces/districts, this switch simplified and quickened the processing of data.